-We are calling on Congress to appropriate adequate money so that the U.S. can be a world leader in deep-sea research via a submersible-based scientific program presence in the Pacific region.
+Please join us in asking Congress to appropriate money so that deep-sea research via manned submersibles and other combined assets can continue.
 NOAA as a whole does really good work; let us help it continue.